-Financial Assets (Cont'd)
+Financial assets (cont'd)

-- 2. Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Assets that are for sale immediately or in the near term are not classified in this category.
-These assets are carried at amortised costs using the effective interest method (except that short-duration receivables with no stated interest rate are normally measured at original invoice amount unless the effect of imputing interest would be significant) minus any reduction (directly or through the use of an allowance account) for impairment or uncollectibility.
-Impairment charges are provided only when there is objective evidence that an impairment loss has been incurred as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated. methodology ensures that an impairment loss is not recognised on the initial recognition of an asset.
-Losses expected as a result of future events, no matter how likely, are not recognised.
-For impairment, the carrying amount of the asset is reduced through use of an allowance account.
-The amount of the loss is recognised in profit or loss.
-An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognised.
-Typically the trade and other receivables are classified in this category. - 3.
-Held-to-maturity financial assets: As at end of the reporting year date there were no financial assets classified in this category. - Available-for-sale financial assets: These are non-derivative financial assets that are 4. designated as available-for-sale on initial recognition or are not classified in one of the previous categories.
+- 3. Held-to-maturity financial assets: As at end of the reporting year date there were no financial assets classified in this category. - Available-for-sale financial assets: These are non-derivative financial assets that are 4. designated as available-for-sale on initial recognition or are not classified in one of the previous categories.
 These assets are carried at fair value.
 Changes in fair value of available-for-sale financial assets (other than those relating to foreign exchange translation differences on monetary investments) are recognised in other comprehensive income and accumulated in a separate component of equity under the heading revaluation reserves.
 Such reserves are reclassified to profit or loss when realised through disposal.
 When there is objective evidence that the asset is impaired, the cumulative loss is reclassified from equity to profit or loss as a reclassification adjustment.
 A significant or prolonged decline in the fair value of the investment below its cost is considered to be objective evidence of impairment.
 If, in a subsequent period, the fair value of an equity instrument classified as available-forsale increases and the increase can be objectively related to an event occurring after the impairment loss, it is reversed against revaluation reserves and is not subsequently reversed through profit or loss.
 However, for debt instruments classified as available-for-sale impairment losses recognised in profit or loss are subsequently reversed if an increase in the fair value of the instrument can be objectively related to an event occurring after the recognition of the impairment loss.
 The weighted average method is used when determining the cost basis of publicly listed equities being disposed of.
-For non-equity instruments classified as availablefor-sale the reversal of impairment is recognised in profit or loss.
+For non-equity instruments classified as available-for-sale the reversal of impairment is recognised in profit or loss.
 These financial assets are classified as non-current assets unless management intends to dispose of the investments within 12 months of the end of the reporting year.
-Usually noncurrent investments in equity shares and debt securities are classified in this category but it does not include subsidiaries, joint ventures, or associates.
+Usually non-current investments in equity shares and debt securities are classified in this category but it does not include subsidiaries, joint ventures, or associates.
 Unquoted investments are stated at cost less allowance for impairment in value where there are no market prices, and management is unable to establish fair value by using valuation techniques except that where management can establish fair value by using valuation techniques the relevant unquoted investments are stated at fair value.
 For unquoted equity instruments impairment losses are not reversed.
+Changes in the fair value of nonfunctional currency denominated investments classified as available-for-sale are analysed between translation differences and other changes in the carrying amount of the investments.
+The translation differences on monetary investments are recognised in profit or loss measured based on the amortised cost of the monetary investments; translation differences on non-monetary investments are recognised in other comprehensive income.
+Interest income calculated using the effective interest method and dividends are recognised in profit or loss.
+Other changes in the carrying amount of the investments classified as available-for-sale are recognised in other comprehensive income.